 The LA City Council's trying to close a $530 million shortfall in a $7 billion budget, and major cuts are expected.
 The big stuff includes possible layoffs, a reduction in hiring new police officers and closing parks and libraries.
 But some relatively “little” things, including cuts to the Ethics Commission, are raising political questions.
 Created by a vote of the people, it's being slashed by almost 18% percent compared to an average of less than 10% across the board.
 Another proposal that has raised a firestorm of protests would cut the budget of neighborhood councils from $50,000 to as low as $11,200.

 City to Cut Watchdog Programs to Save Layoffs

-Jessica Levinson - law professor at Loyola Law School - @LevinsonJessica, Phil Willon - Los Angeles Times - @LATimesWillon, Raphael Sonenshein - California State University, Los Angeles - @SonensheinPBI, Rick Orlov - Los Angeles Daily News - @Rickorlov
+Jessica Levinson - Professor, LMU's Loyola Law School in Los Angeles - @LevinsonJessica, Phil Willon - Los Angeles Times - @LATimesWillon, Raphael Sonenshein - California State University, Los Angeles - @SonensheinPBI, Rick Orlov - Los Angeles Daily News - @Rickorlov